craftcms/guest-entries/README.md

 ## Settings

-From the plugin settings page, you can configure which sections you want to allow guest entry submission to along with who the default author will be.
+From the plugin settings page, you can configure which sections you want to allow guest entry submissions for, as well as the default entry authors and statuses, and whether submissions should be validated before being accepted.

-Every user you see in the default author list has “createEntry” permissions for the section.

 ## Usage